 Utilizing scaffolds is a key part of working in construction and a common source of Ohio construction accidents.
 Scaffolding is used to provide workers with a place to stand while at heights that would otherwise be unreachable.
 While extremely useful, scaffolding can be dangerous when the proper safety precautions are not taken.
 Improperly assembled or defective scaffolding can also cause workers to fall due to scaffolding collapses.
 Other times, the cause of scaffolding injuries is from objects falling from the scaffolding onto employees working below.

 At the firm of Larrimer & Larrimer, LLC, each scaffolding accident attorney recognizes the importance of workers’ rights.
 Started in 1929, the legacy of one of the oldest workers compensation law firms in Ohio is one of hard work and helping employees obtain their rightful compensation for injuries in the workplace.
-We have offices throughout Ohio in order to assist workers and their families in Columbus, Zanesville and Shadyside in addition to offices near Newark in Granville.
+We have offices throughout Ohio in order to assist workers and their families in Columbus, Zanesville in addition to offices near Newark in Granville.
 If you have scaffolding injuries because of an unsafe workplace, lack of training or a defective scaffold, let a scaffolding accident attorney from our Ohio workers compensation firm help.

 To prevent scaffolding injuries on the job, the Occupational Safety and Health Administration (OSHA) has several guidelines for employers who use scaffolds to protect workers from scaffold falls.
 For example, certain types of scaffolds above a certain height must have one or both of the following: